Cap-go/docs/plugin/manual-mode.md

 #### Config

-Add this to your config, to disable auto update:
+Add this to your config, to disable auto-update:

 ```tsx
 // capacitor.config.json